-Digital goods offer a high profit potential because the overheads for selling them are minimal.
-Once you've created your ebook, worksheet, guide, or app, all you need is somewhere to host it and a way to advertise it.
+Once you’ve created your ebook, guide, worksheet, or app, all you really need is a place to host it and a way to get the word out.
+No shipping costs.
+No manufacturing bills.
+No storage headaches.

 - Digital product strategy: Building a roadmap to create, market, and grow your digital product business idea